SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/DataBinding/RemoteData/README.md

 #RemoteData Sample

-This sample demonstrate how to bind OData v4 service, use the ODataV4Adaptor.
-To bind remote data to Diagram component, assign service data as an instance of SfDataManager to the DataSource property or by using SfDataManager component.
+This sample demonstrates how to bind the OData v4 service, use the ODataV4Adaptor.
+To bind the remote data to the Diagram component, assign the service data as an instance of the SfDataManager to the DataSource property or by using the SfDataManager component.
 Demo link:

 https://blazor.syncfusion.com/demos/diagramcomponent/remote-data?theme=fluent